Reward Learning through Ranking Mean Squared Error: Conclusion

 \section{Conclusion}

 Reward design remains a fundamental challenge in RL.
-While preference-based RL has been the dominant approach for learning rewards from human feedback, rating-based approaches have recently emerged as a promising alternative.
-By allowing humans to evaluate behaviors individually, ratings may reduce cognitive load and enable richer supervision than pairwise preferences \citep{rating_based_RL}.
-Therefore, in this work, we propose R4, a theoretically grounded algorithm for learning reward functions from multi-class human ratings.
+Therefore, we propose R4, a theoretically grounded algorithm for learning reward functions from multi-class human ratings.
 Unlike prior work, R4 treats ratings as ordinal feedback and optimizes a rank-based mean squared error loss, allowing the reward model to better exploit the rating structure in the labeled trajectories.
 To demonstrate the utility of R4, we first provide a theoretical analysis showing that it yields minimal and complete solutions under mild assumptions.
 Next, we empirically demonstrate its effectiveness across both offline and online feedback scenarios.
-In particular, R4 can outperform both rating- and preference-based RL baselines on robotic locomotion tasks, producing reward models that lead to more performant policies.
-Overall, our results represent an important step toward reward learning methods that maintain theoretical rigor while efficiently leveraging teacher feedback.
+Lastly, we conduct a human-user study in which participants provide ratings to robotic tasks.
+Despite high variability between participants, R4 consistently outperforms RbRL.
+Participants also report low cognitive workload when providing ratings, supporting the practical utility of rating-based reward learning.
+Overall, our results represent an important step toward reward learning methods that maintain theoretical rigor while effectively leveraging real human feedback.